Will-Helliwell/bank_tech_test/README.md

 This is my submission to a sample tech test from the 10th week of the Makers Academy coding bootcamp.

-The challenge was to test-drive the creation of a simple REPL-based banking app from a pre-defined set of user stories ([jump to the Makers readme to see the original instructions in full](#Original-Specification).
+The challenge was to test-drive the creation of a simple REPL-based banking app from a pre-defined set of user stories ([jump to the Makers readme to see the original instructions in full](#Original-Specification)).

 This challenge allowed me to put into practice a lot of the principles and techniques learned on the course, including:
 - TDD